biicode/docs/advanced-features.rst

 	$ bii publish BLOCK_NAME

-Dependencies Configuration
+Dependencies configuration
 --------------------------

 There are cases in which biicode can't detect some dependencies.
 In these cases you can manually configure your dependencies.

-For this purpose you should create a new folder within your src and inside of this bii folder a file named dependencies.bii.
+For this purpose you should create a new folder within your src and inside of this bii folder a file named **dependencies.bii**.

 The format of this file is: ::